-If you get any side effects talk to your doctor, nurse or pharmacist.
-This includes any side effects not listed in this leaflet.
-You can also report side effects directly via the MHRA Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.